Benestar/asparagus/README.md

 ### 0.2.1 (2015-06-19)

-* Fixed README.md to use prefixed variables in `QueryBuildre::select`
+* Fixed README.md to use prefixed variables in `QueryBuilder::select`

 ### 0.2 (2015-06-18)